fdplacido/Allen/readme_amd.md

 Allen
 =====

-Welcome to HIP Branch of Allen, HIP stands for Heterogeneous compute Interface for Portability.
+HIP stands for Heterogeneous compute Interface for Portability.
 This is complete open source architecture platform mainly supported on AMD ReadonOpenCompute suuports AMD GPUs and other open compute architecture platforms.
 ----------
 The project requires a graphics card with AMD ROCm support, HIP, CMake 3.12 and a compiler supporting C++17 (gcc 7.3, for instance).